Mean field theory of spin glasses: Fully connected models

-Parisi tried then to introduce another level of replica symmetry breaking, by assuming that replicas are split into $m_1$ blocks, and that inside each block they are further split into $m_2 < m_1$ blocks.
-For $n=8$, $m_1=4$ and $m_2 = 2$ the matrix $Q$ reads:
+Parisi then introduced another level of replica symmetry breaking, by assuming that replicas are split into $m_1$ blocks, and that inside each block they are further split into $m_2 < m_1$ blocks.
+For $n=8$, $m_1=4$ and $m_2 = 2$ the matrix $Q$ would then read

-The {\sc 2rsb} solution has a better entropy, that becomes negative at lower temperature and is very small at $T=0$.
+The {\sc 2rsb} solution has a better entropy, that becomes negative at even lower temperatures and is now very small at $T=0$.
 The $P(q)$ reads \beq \eeq The positivity of $P(q)$ requires $0 < m_1 < m_2 < 1$.